 Sometimes offering a product for free can be cheaper than acquiring users.
 At times it makes sense to let users experience your app premium features for free.
 The psychological principle of reciprocity works here: when marketers offer something for free, users feel obliged to pay back.

-In case of SAAS services, free webinars is a great option.
+For SAAS services, free webinars are a great option.
 Potential customers get valuable information and understand the value of your app.
 They understand the need for the product as well as feel obliged to payback by opting for a paid service.

 Here are the screenshots from Relax Melodies app which show how users are allowed to experience only free sounds (on the first screen), the second screenshot had both paid and free sounds, the third screen offered more paid sounds than free ones.

-Mobile User Engagement Tactics to Reduce Churn and Re-engage Uninstalled Users
+Mobile App User Retention Tactics to Reduce Churn and Re-engage Uninstalled Users

 Acquiring a new user is 5-25x more expensive than retaining an existing one.
 So here are a few mobile user engagement activities that can help in reducing churn.